Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/02_pscript_advanced.md

     # Will be unreferenced and deleted.
 ```

-In GDScript, only base types (int, float, String and PoolArray types)
+In PScript, only base types (int, float, String and PoolArray types)
 are passed by value to functions (value is copied).
 Everything else
 (instances, Arrays, Dictionaries, etc) is passed as reference.
 Classes
 that inherit `Reference` (the default if nothing is specified)